Please enter your name, email and zip code below to sign up!

 Avoid Using Homelessness as an Example

-Your family can help those who are homeless in practical ways.
+Your family can help those who are facing homelessness in practical ways.
 Below are a few ideas to get you started.
 Have an idea of your own?
 Please reach out to our volunteer department to let us know how you want to help us Do The Most Good for the homeless in Chicagoland.

 Create Hygiene Kits

-Many people who are homeless lack basic necessities.
+Many people who are facing homelessness lack basic necessities.
 Filling large resealable plastic bags with some basics can be helpful.
 Please contact our volunteer department to get a full list of items needed and where to deliver assembled kits.
 Here are some ideas for supplies to collect to create hygiene kits:

 Help Feed the Homeless